swizzin/docs.swizzin.ltd/docs/getting-started/box-basics.md

 ```

 ## update
-This function can be used to update your swizzin repository.
-There are a number of update scripts that trigger each time this command is called -- these will typically help fix issues or upgrade your current installation to a new method of handling the application in question.
+This function updates to the latest swizzin release, and applies configuration fixes to already installed applications.
+This typically fixes issues with the install procress.
+It is often a requirement for upgrading applications or fixing broken aspects of the seedbox solution.

+Note: It does _not_ upgrade versions of applications, please see `upgrade` below.

 Syntax:
 ```bash